 Naively, Prometheus would all the time try to persist completed chunk to disk as soon as possible.
 Such a strategy would lead to many tiny write operations, using up most of the I/O bandwidth and keeping the server quite busy.
-Spinning disks are more sensitive here, but even SSDs will not like it.
+Spinning disks will appear to be very slow because of the many slow seeks required, and SSDs will suffer from write amplification.
 Prometheus tries instead to batch up write operations as much as possible, which works better if it is allowed to use more memory.
-Setting the flags described above to values that lead to full utilization of the available memory is therefore crucial for high performance.

 Prometheus will also sync series files after each write (with